In this post, copywriting partner Clive Cable and I make some surprising book recommendations – for would be copywriters.

 Don’t read another copywriting book until you have read these 5 books!

-That is why we recommend new copywriters first learn how to write good fiction.
+New copywriters should first learn how to write good fiction.

 Or as we like to say…